Taming heavy-tailed features by shrinkage

-Now we consider further an extra random corruption on the response $y_i$.
-Suppose we can only observe corrupted responses $z_i = y_i + \epsilon_i$, where $\epsilon_i$ is a random noise.
-We emphasize here that the introduction of $\epsilon_i$ significantly improves the flexibility of the original GLM.
-The new model now embraces many more real-world problems with complex structures, e.g., the linear regression model with heavy-tailed noise, the logistic regression with mislabeled samples and so forth.
+Under a CGLM, for the $i$th observation we can only observe its corrupted response \beq z_i = y_i + \epsilon_i \eeq rather than the original response $y_i$, where $\epsilon_i$ is random noise.
+We emphasize that introducing $\epsilon_i$ significantly improves the flexibility of the original GLM, such that now the response is not limited within the exponential family.
+The CGLM embraces many more real-world problems with complex structures, e.g., the linear regression model with heavy-tailed noise, the logistic regression with mislabeled samples and so forth.